 THE BARRETTE BUSINESS AND COMMUNITY CENTER

 The Barrette Business and Community Center (formerly the Rannou Campus Center—1966; renovated in 2005) is a state-of-the-art resource for our business, marketing, accounting, and management majors, as well as our business community.
-In addition to traditional classrooms and learning spaces, The Barrette Business and Community Center houses the School for Professional Studies, Main Campus Location (accelerated degree completion program for adult learners); The DeVille School of Business and MBA Program; the Brother Robert Francoeur Convocation Center, a 400-seat conference/meeting space; state-of-the-art Media and Communications Center; the Walsh University Leadership Institute; a snack bar, courtyard, atrium and outdoor patio.
+In addition to traditional classrooms and learning spaces, The Barrette Business and Community Center houses the School for Professional Studies, Main Campus Location (accelerated degree completion program for adult learners); The DeVille School of Business; the Brother Robert Francoeur Conference Center, a 400-seat conference/meeting space; state-of-the-art Media and Communications Center; the Betzler Grille, a courtyard, atrium and outdoor patio.

 THE DON AND IDA BETZLER SOCIAL AND BEHAVIORAL SCIENCES CENTER